jsfiddle/togetherjs/README.md

 Running a local server
 ----------------------
-You shouldn't need to run your own version of the hub server.
-But if you happen to make changes to the server, you can change the default hub URL by setting the HUB_URL environment variable when building.
+You'll need to run your own hub server (see "Hosting the Hub Server" in `site/docs/index.md` and [`hub-worker/`](hub-worker/)).
+If you make changes to the hub and want to point a local build at it, set the HUB_URL environment variable when building.
 For example:
 ```
 $ HUB_URL=http://localhost:8080 grunt devwatch
 ```